junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 2608
 congress: 112th CONGRESS
 session: 1st Session
-chamber: In the House of Representatives, U. S.,
+chamber: In the Senate of the United States,
 ---

 # H.R.
 2608

-That the House agree to the amendment of the Senate to the bill (H.R.
-2608) entitled “An Act to provide for an additional temporary extension of programs under the Small Business Act and the Small Business Investment Act of 1958, and for other purposes.”, with the following
+That the bill from the House of Representatives (H.R.
+2608) entitled “An Act to provide for an additional temporary extension of programs under the Small Business Act and the Small Business Investment Act of 1958, and for other purposes.”, do pass with the following

-*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*
+*In lieu of the matter proposed to be inserted by the House amendment to Senate amendment, insert the following:*

+That the following sums are hereby appropriated, out of any money in the Treasury not otherwise appropriated, and out of applicable corporate or other revenues, receipts, and funds, for the several departments, agencies, corporations, and other organizational units of Government for fiscal year 2012, and for other purposes, namely:

 ## § 101.